mattermost/docs/source/about/licensing-and-subscription.rst

 Once a new license is applied, the banner will no longer be visible.

-If you don't plan to renew your Enterprise Edition subscription, revoke the expired license in **System Console > Edition and License**.
+If you don't plan to renew your commercial subscription, revoke the expired license in **System Console > Edition and License**.

 Do you have a program for official non-profits, open source projects, and charities?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^